 And the results were stunning.
 In fact, three out of four characters in G-rated movies are male.
 We studied the top 100 movies released from 1990 to 2005.
-Of characters shown in groups, only 17% were female.
+Of characters shown in groups, only 17 percent were female.
 And of the few female characters that were in these movies, most of them were highly stereotyped.
-And, by the way, during this fifteen-year period, there was zero improvement, as far as the percentage of female characters.
+And, by the way, during this 15-year period, there was zero improvement, as far as the percentage of female characters.
 So you have to think, what message is our culture still sending to kids?
 That women and girls are worth less and their worth is different than men and boys.
 What if — partly because the media children are seeing from the very beginning, programming that’s aimed at our very youngest kids, have this huge imbalance — it’s affecting them when they’re adults?
 I’d like to find out.

-So, armed with our study, we’ve had meetings with studio executives and entities that make movies and television programs for kids, and we’ve had a very positive response and, in fact, a lot of jaw-dropping.
+So, armed with our study, we’ve had meetings with studio executives and entities that make movies and television programs for kids, and we’ve had a very positive response and, in fact, a lot of jaw dropping.
 These people, just like an average viewer who really perhaps doesn’t notice this, they were not aware of this gender disparity in the product that they’re putting out.
 And they were thunderstruck, in fact, to hear this data.

 We’ve also finished the most comprehensive study of TV programs aimed at children.
 We’ll be releasing that soon.
 And we’ve moved onto studying PG and PG-13 movies, and they promise some really startling results.

-So our goal at See Jane is to dramatically increase the percentage of female characters and reduce gender stereotyping in media that’s made for kids, eleven and under, and we’re going to do it through working with the industry in a collegial way and sharing our information with them and through a public education campaign, because, frankly, my dream is in five years that if a movie came out that had only one female character, every reviewer would notice and every parent would notice and say, "What the hell is going on here?"
+So our goal at See Jane is to dramatically increase the percentage of female characters and reduce gender stereotyping in media that’s made for kids, 11 and under, and we’re going to do it through working with the industry in a collegial way and sharing our information with them and through a public education campaign, because, frankly, my dream is in five years that if a movie came out that had only one female character, every reviewer would notice and every parent would notice and say, “What the hell is going on here?”

 AMY GOODMAN: Actor Geena Davis speaking at the National Conference for Media Reform in Memphis in January.